 Every 33-seconds a child 13 is involved in a collision.
 That is an alarming number, especially when you consider that only 25% of drivers have their children in the appropriate car seat (Source: NHTSA).
-During Child Passenger Safety Week (September 23 – September 29), Atlanta Personal Injury Law Group – Gore LLC is providing parents and caregivers detailed information about the different car seats available to help ensure that children will be safe in case of a collision.
+During Child Passenger Safety Week (September 23 – September 29), Atlanta Personal Injury Law Group – Gore is providing parents and caregivers detailed information about the different car seats available to help ensure that children will be safe in case of a collision.

 Age Infancy to Three Years: